Metroxe/one-window/README.md

 A macOS menu bar app that keeps Google Chrome to a maximum of 2 windows.
 New windows are automatically closed the moment they appear.

+## Installation

+Download the latest release from the [Releases page](../../releases/latest).
+See [INSTALLATION.md](INSTALLATION.md) for detailed installation instructions.

 ## Usage

 1. Launch the app (appears in your menu bar)